ibis-vzla/puppeteer-utilz/docs/docs/functions/wait-for-url.md

 ---
-title: Wait for URL
+title: waitForURL
 ---

 ### Description

-Wait for a URL that is redirecting.
+Waits for the given URL to settle in the browser.

 ### Parameters